🛡️ Consumer Protection Guide

 Do roofers need a license in Kansas City, MO?

-Yes, always get at least 3 from local pros.
-Compare apples-to-apples on materials and scope.
+Absolutely—get at least 3 from local pros.
+Compare apples-to-apples on materials, scope, and warranties.
+Beware the lowest bid.

 Hire with Confidence